Why We Suffer . . . and how to end it

 To end suffering, we need to first understand, that All Knowledge begins with Self-Knowledge - We cannot know or experience anything outside of ourselves . . . and we cannot know anything but ourselves.

-Since consciousness is always outbound from within, we are both the center (the observer) and the circumference (the events we experience) of everything, the subject and the object, the actor and the audience of everything that happens to us.
+Since consciousness is always outbound from within, we are both the center (the observer) and the circumference (the events we experience) of everything, the subject (the creator) and the object (the recipient), the actor (the central figure in the plot) and the audience (again, the observer) of everything that happens to us.

-To understand this is to realize pain is inevitable, suffering is a choice.
-Pain is a largely unconscious experience – meaning it happens as an automatic reaction to life’s events.
-We feel with without devoting a thought to it.
+To understand this is to realize pain is inevitable, but suffering is truly a choice.
+Pain is largely an unconscious experience – meaning it happens as an automatic reaction to life’s events.
+We feel it without devoting an ounce of thought to it, and are held captive by it.
 It’s acute and immediate.
 Suffering by contrast, is a conscious experience, where we and we alone are the antagonist in our story.
-We choose our suffering by ruminating on appraisals we make of how all the events in our life affect us.
+We choose our suffering by ruminating on the appraisals we make of how all the events in our life affect us.
 Something can only make us suffer if we are constantly giving attention to it, and most of us do.

 Life is Permanently, Impermanent